barrage/ragu-web-app/README.md

-# LLMAO Frontend Application
+# Frontend Application

 ## Overview

-The **LLMAO Frontend Application** is a web-based platform designed to interact with **Large Language Model (LLM) agents**.
+The **Frontend Application** is a web-based platform designed to interact with **Large Language Model (LLM) agents**.
 This application allows users to create, manage, and interact with agents powered by LLMs.
 It provides distinct interfaces and functionalities for two main user roles:

 - **Admin Users**: These users have full administrative access to the platform, where they can manage users, configure agents, upload documents, and create collections that can be assigned to specific agents.
 They also have control over agent configurations, permissions, and content management, allowing for highly customizable agent experiences.